thelukester92/ecs-engine-for-iphone/Engine/notes.md

 # Quirks

-* All tile layers are set to background.
 * Entities expect exactly one component of each type.
 * [LGTileSystem initializeWithPlist:] must be called after entities (the camera entity, specifically) have been added to the scene.
 * Entities can't be added before systems.